-Sign-up sheets are available at the Spring Meeting and are posted thereafter on our bulletin board in the clubroom.
+Sign-up sheets are available at the Spring Meeting or contact the Match Play committee member.
 Please sign up by mid-May.
 There is a small fee (\$5 for the season paid to the Match Play committee member).
 Green fees are the responsibility of each individual player.